fermb00-Aurora/News-Recommender-System---MIND-Dataset/README.md

 The models were evaluated using various metrics, including Hit Ratio, Precision@5, Precision@10, Recall@5, Recall@10, MRR, nDCG@5, and nDCG@10.
 Model 3, the collaborative filtering model, outperformed Model 2, demonstrating its effectiveness in recommending articles aligned with user preferences.
 Although the models' performance falls short of state-of-the-art models, they show significant improvement over a random baseline and hold promise for business applications.

 ## Business Application and ROI
-The recommender system offers significant business application potential for Sokovia News.
+The recommender system offers significant business application potential for SokoMind News.
 By delivering personalized news article recommendations, user engagement and satisfaction can be enhanced, leading to increased ad revenues and potential conversions into premium subscriptions.
 The estimated ROI of the recommender system is approximately 220%, demonstrating its cost-effectiveness and value.

 ### Proof of Concept Streamlit App
 To showcase the proof of concept of the recommender system, a simple Streamlit app has been developed.
 The app demonstrates the functionality of the three models at different points of the customer journey.
 The app provides a user interface where users can input their preferences and interact with the system to receive personalized news article recommendations.